top of page

 • Professional writing skills in English.

-Compensation and Classification
+Compensation and Classification:

-To continue our commitment to equity – and because we understand that salary negotiations inherently have an unfair bias – we do not participate in a salary negotiation process for candidates.
-The Operations and Program Manager role corresponds to level 3A, with an annual salary of $80,959.
-On the first year of employment, full-time staff members accrue 21 days of PTO.
-This position will report to HIP’s Operations and Programs Director.
-Candidates must be authorized to work for any US employer.
-Unfortunately, we are unable to support visa sponsorship at this time.
+To continue our commitment to equity, and because we understand that salary negotiations inherently have an unfair bias, we do not participate in a salary negotiation process for candidates.
+The Operations Coordinator role corresponds to level 1A and will report to HIP’s Operations Strategist.
+This role is part-time at 0.8 FTE (32 hours a week) with an annual salary of $50,264 ($30.21 hourly).
+In the first year of employment, full-time staff members accrue 21 days of PTO (days pro-rated for part-time staff).

 How to Apply: